Kunyu Wanguo Quantu

-Kunyu Wanguo Quantu (Carta Geografica Completa di tutti i Regni del Mondo, Complete Geographic Map of All the Kingdoms of the World), printed in Ming China at the request of the Wanli Emperor in 1602 by the Italian Jesuit missionary Matteo Ricci and Chinese collaborators, the mandarin Zhong Wentao, and the technical translator Li Zhizao, is the earliest known Chinese world map with the style of European maps.
-It has been referred to as the Impossible Black Tulip of Cartography, "because of its rarity, importance and exoticism".
+Kunyu Wanguo Quantu is a Chinese world map printed in 1602.
+It was created by the Italian Jesuit missionary Matteo Ricci and his Chinese collaborators, the mandarin Zhong Wentao, and the technical translator Li Zhizao.
+It is the earliest known Chinese world map based on European cartography.
+It has been praised for its "rarity, importance and exoticism".
 The map was crucial in expanding Chinese knowledge of the world.
-It was eventually exported to Korea then Japan and was influential there as well, though less so than Giulio Aleni's Zhifang Waiji.
+Shortly after its publication, copies of the map reached Korea and Japan where they had significant intellectual impact.